ankile/ankify-bezzerwizzer/README.md

 ## Output

-- CSV file compatible with Anki import
+- CSV file compatible with Anki import, with the following fields:
+  - Question: The question text
+  - Answer: The answer text
+  - Category: The category name (with spaces replaced by underscores for tag compatibility)
+  - CardID: A unique identifier for the card
+  - SourceFolder: The folder name where the images are stored
-- JSON file with all extracted question-answer pairs
+- JSON file with all extracted data including:
+  - All question-answer pairs
+  - Original category name
+  - Category tag name (with underscores)
+  - Source folder name